Marc Chagall Mixed Media Art Lesson for Kids

 dreamlike imagery, with people, animals and objects floating in the sky.
 Chagall used a variety of artistic styles such as cubism, surrealism, along with a variety of mediums throughout his career.

-In this lesson plan, students will learn some exciting and effective art techniques with a variety of materials to create a very unique piece of art–
+In this lesson plan, students will learn some exciting and effective art techniques with a variety of materials to create a very unique piece of art– a portrayal of themselves, including images of meaningful things in their life, all inspired by Marc Chagall of course.

 The Background